 Access: Clients have a right to their personal information.
 Clients have the right to verify the accuracy and completeness of their personal information, and may request that it be amended.
 Upon request (in writing) with appropriate supporting documentation confirming identity, clients will be given a copy of their client files.

-IRI’s Privacy Protection Policy is intended to provide clients with comfort that their personal information is handled with the utmost importance and care.
-IRI is continually balancing clients’ right to privacy with the needs of the business and therefore, welcome any feedback on how privacy protection policies and procedures can be improved.
+IR’s Privacy Protection Policy is intended to provide clients with comfort that their personal information is handled with the utmost importance and care.
+IR is continually balancing clients’ right to privacy with the needs of the business and therefore, welcome any feedback on how privacy protection policies and procedures can be improved.

-The Personal Information Protection and Electronic Document Act can be found on the Department of Justice website click here
+The Personal Information Protection and Electronic Document Act can be found on the Office of the Privacy Commissioner of Canada website.